Have you ever wondered How to Roast Garlic Without Foil? Here is my trick for creating sweet creamy roasted garlic using two muffin pans.

 Olive Oil: Because we are cooking the olive oil it doesn't need to be expensive or fancy.
 Cheaper regular olive oil will work just fine.

-If you don't have olive oil ghee or avocado oil would work too.
+If you don't have olive oil, ghee or avocado oil would work too.

-- Avoid garlic heads that are soft and spongy or heads with green shoots growing out of them.
+When shopping for garlic look for garlic heads that are firm and plump.
+Avoid garlic heads that are soft and spongy or heads with green shoots growing out of them.

-Cut approximately a ½ inch off the top of each garlic bulb.
+Step 1: Cut approximately a ½ inch off the top of each garlic bulb.
 Peel as much of the papery skin off as you can.
 Make sure to expose the top of each clove of garlic.

-Place one head of garlic in each section of a muffin tin.
+Step 2: Place one head of garlic in each section of a muffin tin.
 Drizzle olive oil over each head of garlic and rub it in making sure the garlic is well coated.

-Roasted garlic is done when the tops are nicely caramelized and the tip of a knife is easily inserted into an inner clove.
+Step 4: Roasted garlic is done when the tops are nicely caramelized and the tip of a knife is easily inserted into an inner clove.

 Once cooled, squeeze each garlic clove from its skin.